christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 #### What helped you this week?
+Having a meeting with Veronika, knowing where to continue!
+Also having a fixed date for a read through feels good!

 #### What did you achieve?
 * edited the references section
+* updated filenames, small changes to repo for ease of reading etc

 #### What did you struggle with?